Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 slope = "Slope"
 ```

-## Output NetCDF section
+## Output netCDF section

 ### Grid data
 This optional section of the TOML file contains the output netCDF file for writing gridded
 model output, including a mapping between internal model parameter components and external
 netCDF variables.

-To limit the size of the resulting NetCDF file, file compression can be enabled.
+To limit the size of the resulting netCDF file, file compression can be enabled.
 This causes
-an increase in computational time, but can significantly reduce the file size of the NetCDF
+an increase in computational time, but can significantly reduce the file size of the netCDF
 file.
 This can be enabled by setting the `compressionlevel` variable to any value between
 `0` and `9`.
 A setting of `0` indicates that compression is not enabled, and values between
 1 and 9 indicate different levels of compression (1: least compression, smallest impact on